 - $2,000 covers the cost for 6 social work, mental health, or bereavement service sessions for families who have lost a child in our Pediatric Palliative Care program

-- $2,500 will help provides materials for specialty hospice outreach to veterans or underserved residents in Harlem
+- $2,500 will help provide materials for specialty hospice outreach to veterans or underserved residents in Harlem

-- $3,000 helps to provides at-risk mothers suffering from depression with 10 visits from a psychiatric social worker
+- $3,000 helps to provide at-risk mothers suffering from depression with 10 visits from a psychiatric social worker

 - $8,400 helps provide 24 visits from a registered nurse to a first-time teen mother, from birth to her child’s first birthday